 A blog dedicated to craft, DIY, featured cool new artists and products, as well as updates on my own personal artwork.

+I received something in the mail yesterday from ebay, and I found the seller's choice in packaging very disturbing.
+The item itself was about 3" long, and weighed no more that a few ounces.
+Yet it came wrapped up in a wad of bubble wrap the size of a grapefruit.
+This in turn was surrounded by a hefty amount of packing paper, and the whole thing was in a big box.
 When I see things like that, it makes me wonder what the seller was thinking.
 I figure it can only be one of two things: either they don't know any eco-friendly was to package items, or they do, but just don't care.
 While I can't help with the latter, I can certain provide people with a few tips on how to wrap and package items effectively, while minimizing its impact on the earth.
 Here are some tips for a greener way to wrap and send your delicates.

 1. Get Creative With Your Wrapping Paper: